Skip to content

 The reply-to strategy in practice: Set your reply-to to an email address that’s actively monitored.
 This can be a shared inbox (support@yourbrand.com), a personal address (george@yourbrand.com), or a dedicated address (hello@yourbrand.com).
 The key is that someone reads and responds to replies.
 When subscribers hit reply and get a bounce-back or silence, you lose the engagement signal and the trust.

-Some marketers go further and actively encourage replies.
-“Hit reply and tell me your biggest challenge with email marketing” in a welcome email serves double duty: it collects valuable customer insight and it generates positive engagement signals that improve your deliverability.
+Actively encourage replies.
+“Hit reply and tell me your biggest challenge with email marketing” in a welcome email serves double duty: it collects customer insight and it generates the reply signals that improve deliverability.
 I know several newsletter operators who attribute their consistently strong inbox placement partly to the volume of replies they receive.

 • mail.yourbrand.com for marketing campaigns